tecnico-sec/Virtual-Networking/README.md

 - Attach to `Internal Network`.
 Call it "sw-1"
 - Promiscuous Mode: Allow VMs

+Note that if you are using VirtualBox version >= 7.1.0, make sure you select the `Expert` column in the VM settings to view all network adapters.

 Repeat for VM2 and VM3 but this time creating a second Network adapter in VM2 and calling the `Internal Network` "sw-2".

 Finally, create a third network adapter in VM2 that is `nat`-ed with your physical address.